PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Human-Centered Artificial Intelligence/Datalab_HCAI-FundamentalsAndUserTesting.md

 ---

 # Datalab: HCAI Fundamentals & User Testing
-Up untill now, you essentially started making the high-level design of your application.
-Today, we start by reviewing your design with your peers.
-After which, we'll conclude the morning with an introductory lecture to Human-Centered AI Fundamentals.
+If you followed along as planned, you have now finished the high-level design of your application.
+Before we go an do any more design work, it's smart and efficient to see how well what we have up untill now works.
+That's why we start today, after the stand-up, by reviewing your designs up untill now with your peers.
+After which, we'll conclude the morning with an introductory lecture to Human-Centered AI Fundamentals to expand on your design toolkit.

-In the afternoon, we're going to design and test the core functionality component of our HCAI application, which the part which actually contains the AI; the computer vision algorithm.
-We'll design and test that AI component of our application by doing an iterative Wizzard of Oz experiment!
+In the afternoon, we're going to design and test the core functionality component of our HCAI application, which is he part which actually contains the AI; the computer vision algorithm.
+We'll design and test that AI component of our application by doing an iterative Wizzard of Oz experiment, which will help us determine how the user should interact with and operate our AI component.

 ## Learning Objectives:
 After this module, you'll be able to: